arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 First, I did not try to solve following perceptual problems:

 - commas are leading, and I've mentioned that this was a problem for comma-first formatting
-- open brackets without matching pair create visual discomfort.
+- open brackets without a matching pair create visual discomfort.
 Also my eyes already trained to focus on closing brackets, but proper color scheme seems to solve this

 This post is already long, and leaving things closer to python simplifies example.
 I think both points can be improved, and feel free to post your ideas on this.